First-Year Election

 Please see the First-Year Election timeline for additional dates and deadlines related to the election.

-The deadline to file a complaint in the 2025 First-Year Election has ended.
+The deadline to file a complaint in the 2026 First-Year Election is Thursday, September 24th at 11:59 pm.

 View Complaints